-Our research is driven by collaborations with a number of organizations including the University of Canterbury, University of Otago, University of Auckland, and Lincoln University.
-International collaborations include CERN, Lausanne University, University of Maryland, University of Pennsylvania, Oregon Health and Science University, and Rensselaer Polytechnic Institute.
-Below are examples of our research, for a full list of scientific publications, click here.
-If you would like to request sample datasets please email firstname.lastname@example.org.
+Our research is driven by collaborations with a many organizations across the globe.
+To name a few: University of Canterbury, University of Otago, University of Auckland, Lincoln University, The Medipix3 Collaboration, Lausanne University Hospital (CHUV), University of Maryland, University of Pennsylvania, Oregon Health and Science University, Chinese University of Hong Kong, Hong Kong University, Rensselaer Polytechnic Institute.

 Detection of arthroplasty implant failure